conshus/learning-opentok-node/README.md

   2. `cd` to the root directory.
   3. Run `npm install` command to fetch and install all npm dependencies.
-  4. Next, rename the `.envcopy` file located at the root directory to `.env`, and enter in your Vonage App Id and Private Key as indicated:
+  4. Next, rename the `.envcopy` file located at the root directory to `.env`, and enter in your Vonage App ID and Private Key as indicated:

       ```
-        # enter your Vonage Application Id after the '=' sign below
+        # enter your Vonage Application ID after the '=' sign below
         VONAGE_APP_ID=your_api_key

         # enter your Vonage Private Key as a string or path to the file after the '=' sign below